uesp/uesp-gamemap/README.md

 npm run dev
 ```

 The gamemap should now be running on [localhost:8080](http://localhost:8080).
+Any code changes will be reflected in the browser automatically.

 ## Release